 The student must conduct, under the supervision of a dissertation advisor, a substantial piece of original research in CS and report it in a dissertation that is made public and meets the highest standards of scholarship.

 The members of the final examination committee should receive a copy of the dissertation at the latest three weeks before the exam.
 After passing the final exam, the student needs to electronically deposit the dissertation and set up a dissertation final review appointment with the Graduate School.
 Click here for more information about the formal process.

 The final examination is an oral exam in which the student must explain and defend the contents of the dissertation and exhibit detailed knowledge of the general area in which the reported research falls.
 Students need to complete the preliminary process before taking the final examination.

-The final examination committee consists of five or more members and is chaired by the dissertation advisor.
+The final examination committee consists of four or more members and is chaired by the dissertation advisor.
 The composition of the committee will be suggested by the dissertation advisor and approved by the Department Chair.
 All of the following conditions need to be satisfied:

 - At least two of the committee members must be full-time faculty members of the Department.

 - At least one of the committee members, other than the dissertation advisor, must represent a UW department outside of CS.

 After the student passes the exam, each committee member needs to sign the PhD warrant.

 For historical reasons, deadlines are reckoned in semesters (regular academic terms).
 One year equals two regular terms, and the deadline clock does not advance during the summer.
 Thus, for example, a student whose prelim deadline is recorded as Spring 2018 will actually have until the last day before Fall 2018 to meet this requirement.